 Churchlands Senior High School has a long and successful history in developing and producing top-level swimmers and consistently performs well in the A Grade Interschool Swimming Competition.

-The program begins in Year 7 and continues until Year 10.
-It is open to students with strong swimming skills who wish to refine and develop their swimming ability.
+This program is designed for students with a higher ability and interest in swimming, who wish to refine and develop their swimming ability.
 Students interested in the program need to be eager to pursue other aquatic sports including surf life saving.

 The program will include: